You are probably here because I've helped improve the web for you in one way or another. Here is some info about me.

 ⬇️ Anyways looks at my cool projects below ⬇️

 A lot of the code was based on others, but I still had to understand and modify it.
-This is the moment where I count my real dev journey starting.
+This is the moment where I count my real coding journey starting.

-Built a Discord bot with simple moderation commands.
+Forked a Discord bot and added some simple moderation commands.
 Used someone else's template though.

-This was probably the most impactful project I ever made.
-I ran a proxy/games/emulator site for about 2 years.
+This was probably the most impactful project I've ever made.
+I've ran a proxy/games/emulator site for about 2 years.

 Started as a Google Sites, then moved to a standalone version for more control.
-The code was messy, but it did the job.
+The code was extremely messy but it worked.
 We've reached over 200,000 views and had hundreds of daily users.

 I've never monetized it mostly because I was too young and didn’t know how.
 Eventually, all the Freenom domains expired and Google deleted my analytics, so the only proof left is a YouTube video with 100K views.
 I might have a picture of the analytics somewhere in my phone.